 The next morning we headed into the city, purchased the $7.00 tent rod (plus the cost of gas and eight extra hours of driving), and headed back for “take two” of our family vacation.

-As we all sat, surrounded by pillows, backpacks, and sleeping bags, I asked the boys, “What can we learn from this experience with the tent rod?”
+As we all sat, surrounded by great pillows from thecomfytraveler.com, backpacks, and sleeping bags, I asked the boys, “What can we learn from this experience with the tent rod?”
 I received answers like “Make sure you are prepared!” and “Test the tent up before you leave!”

 These thoughts then evolved into a discussion on how small that one little tent rod was when compared to the whole tent, but what an important role it played in making the tent usable.
 We discussed how each of us as a family member plays a part, no matter how small, and if we don’t work together, our tent won’t stand up.